 In a September 16 email to the Airport Manager, Bruce Denton of the Glory Hall Board said "In the past leftover funds from completed CIP projects have been re-allocated to augment projects that are short.
 Given that this project is an effort to improve safety of folks who are legitimately using the path to transit between the airport and the adjoining neighborhood, and to deter the use of the path as a hangout or camping spot for vagrants, I would think it warrants the funding needed to do it right.
 I can't help but think that JPD [Juneau Police Department] and the city manager would support this.
 I believe this needs to be initiated by the city manager.
 Does anyone have any idea how much is needed to do it right?
 I'd be happy to follow up with Katie with an increased funding request."

-The \$150K appropriated by the CBJ Assembly appears to be the right order of magnitude to do something, but it will likely not be pretty.
-Staff have had a couple of conversations with Darrell
+The \$150K appropriated by the CBJ Assembly appears to be the right order of magnitude. the project will allow for installation of JNU-owned cameras.